One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-In this section we summarize the results of the partition function in previous section and give the physical interpretation from BCFT point of view.
-Let us consider scalar part.
-The partition function of the free scalar field with Neumann boundary condition on ETW brane is given by
+In this section we summarize the results of the partition functions in the previous section and give a physical interpretation from the BCFT viewpoint.
+Before we move on, let us review our strategy of the calculation.
+We calculated the partition function using the method of images.
+In our calculation we approximate the ETW brane as the hard wall in the bulk geometry, which means that the location of the ETW brane is determined by solving the Neumann boundary condition for the tensionless ETW brane $K_{ab}=0$.
+Then, we apply the method of images to the background AdS metric and evaluate the fluctuation of the metric around the solution.
+Because the brane is tensionless and the action is proportional to the tension, here we obtain the contributions from the ETW brane only through the method of images.

+Let us summarize our result.
+We firstly consider the scalar part.
+The partition function of the free scalar field with Neumann boundary condition on the ETW brane is given by

-The first term is the ordinary part and the second one is the mirror part.
-The first term has clear interpretation: it is from primary field with conformal dimension $h$ and summation over its descendants.
-The square root is due to the fact that we take the volume of the space to be a half of the original AdS space.
-The second term is coming from mirror effect of the original field and looks reasonable because summation of the left and right is not independent, which reflects the fact that BCFT take only chiral part of the original CFT.
-Here we have encountered an important question; in the bulk we have both chiral and anti-chiral modes, but in BCFT we should only have the chiral mode.
-This discrepancy arises because we use the method of images in the bulk calculation such as heat kernel, which makes the both modes survive.
-However it indeed admits anti-chiral part ($\overline{q}$), we expect that we should set $q=\overline{q}$ physically.
-Then we get
+The first term describes the ordinary contribution and the second one does the mirror image one.
+The former has a clear interpretation: it comes from a primary field with conformal dimension $h$ and a summation over its descendants.
+The square root is present because we take the volume of the space to be a half of the original AdS space.
+The second term is coming from the mirror image effect of the original field.
+However, because in the AdS/BCFT case, the rotational symmetry of the torus is broken due to the ETW brane , we have only one real parameter $\beta$.
+Therefore we expect that we should set $q=\overline{q}$ physically.
+In this case the expression gets simplified:

-Next we move to the vector field partition function.
-It is given by
+Next, the vector field partition function is expressed as follows:

-As is the case before the first term is ordinary part and the second one is mirror part.
-In both lines the second term is the contribution from longitudinal scalar mode, so we do not treat it here.
+As is the case before the first term describes the ordinary contribution and the second one does the mirror effect.
+In both lines, the second factor is due to the contribution from the longitudinal scalar mode.
 The rest is coming from the transverse vector mode.
-In the mirror part the left and right mode is not independent, so it is reasonable.
-The summation is over $L_{-1}$ and $\overline{L}_{-1}$ plus descendants contribution, which represents massless spin 1 particle.
-For a massive vector field we can replace $1$ with $1+h$.
-If we identify $q$ and $\overline{q}$, then the partition function yields
+The summation is over $L_{-1}$ and $\overline{L}_{-1}$ plus descendants contribution, which represents a massless spin-1 particle.
+For a massive vector field we can replace the powers of $q$, i.e. $1+l$ with $1+l+h$.
+By setting $q=\overline{q}$ as before for the consistent profile of ETW brane, the partition function takes the simplified form: